 In order for it to become ‘easy’ for you, you need to go through the whole process, and yes, it will likely take several years.

 While you may master trading, there are always other challenges.
-Even an unconsciously-competent Master (stage 4) will face periods of trial, often unrelated to trading (just life happening), but which affect her emotionally and therefore she must learn how to juggle life problems with trading.
-It is a continual process, but once you have reached stage 4, that can’t be taken away from you.
-You’ll very likely be able to face new challenges and obstacles with less difficultly, and be able to overcome those obstacles and get your trading on track relatively quickly because you have been through it (or something similar) before.
+Even an unconsciously-competent Master (stage 4) will face periods of trial, often unrelated to trading, but which affect her emotionally and therefore she must learn how to juggle life problems with trading.
+Life, and its problems, don’t stop just because you get good at something.
+It is a continual process, but once you have reached stage 4 that can’t be taken away from you.
+You’ll very likely be able to face new challenges and obstacles with less difficulty, and be able to overcome those obstacles and get your trading on track relatively quickly because you have been through it (or something similar) before.

 For New Traders…

 This IS the process you will go through in learning.
-Pretending it isn’t only delays your progress.
+Pretending it isn’t only delays process.
 Admit this to yourself and start/continue your research and personal journey.

 A trader recently asked me some questions as they were starting to improve.
 I had these words to say about being an expert: